Jdude311/I2HCE_project/README.md

 - python3-picamera2
 - pip
 - mpc

+GPIOZERO library should be preinstalled on raspberry pi os.

 Python requires a venv setup in this directory to run the qrcode one.
 - set up venv